-Council retains its regulatory role and enforcement powers where a private certifier has been appointed the Principal Certifying Authority (PCA).
-However, if a private certifier is appointed the PCA, it is not council's responsibility to ensure building and construction compliance.
+Council retains its regulatory role and enforcement powers where a private certifier has been appointed the Principal Certifier.
+However, if a private certifier is appointed, it is not council's responsibility to ensure building and construction compliance.

-Private certifiers have limited enforcement powers as the PCA.
+Private certifiers have limited enforcement powers.
 They have the power to issue a notice of intention to issue an order to the owner or builder to comply with the conditions of consent or rectify any breaches.
 A copy of any notice of intention issued by a private certifier must be provided to Council for assessment as to whether Council will enforce the notice by issuing an order.

 Council and private certifiers will work together to resolve any issues when they arise to achieve compliance with the development consent or complying development certificate.
-Council staff will take steps to ensure individuals are clear about which agency performs which role.
+Council staff will take steps to ensure information is clear about which agency performs which role.